 NZART is a non-profit association of amateur radio operators

-The NZART Radioscience Education Trust, a charitable trust, was formed in January 1998.
+The NZART Radioscience Education Trust,

 It is anticipated that these projects will lead to entries in the local area Science and Technology Fair.
 For distribution, grants not exceeding $250 are envisaged.